hapax/hapax.github.io/assets/simple-physics.md

 #### 2.2.
 Drag and drop<a id="sec-2-2" name="sec-2-2"></a>

-Maybe pumpkins aren't your thing.
+*Stokes' law.* Maybe pumpkins aren't your thing.
 Let's ratchet down the
 whimsy and turn to something more high-minded: the aerodynamics of spheres.